AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 my.se <- subset(my.se, subset = nFeature_RNA > 500 & nFeature_RNA < 5000 & nCount_RNA > 500 & nCount_RNA < 10000 & percent.mt < 3)
 my.samples <- SplitObject(my.se, split.by="orig.ident")
 ```
 The final filtering step is to **remove doublets** that are still present after our first filtering step.
 Here we use `scDblFinder`, which requires the data to be a `SingleCellExperiment` object.
-After calculating the double score, we can visualise it for each cell in a violin plot relative to the number of UMIs: we expect the cells with the highest scores to be on the high end of UMI counts too.
 ```{r}
 set.seed(2759)
 dbl_list <- list()